rust-lang/cargo/src/doc/src/reference/environment-variables.md

   Note that this is the minimum Rust version supported by the package, not the current Rust version.
 * `CARGO_CRATE_NAME` — The name of the crate that is currently being compiled.
 It is the name of the [Cargo target] with `-` converted to `_`, such as the name of the library, binary, example, integration test, or benchmark.
-* `CARGO_BIN_NAME` — The name of the binary that is currently being compiled (if it is a binary).
+* `CARGO_BIN_NAME` — The name of the binary that is currently being compiled.
+  Only set for [binaries] or binary [examples].
 This name does not include any file extension, such as `.exe`.
 * `OUT_DIR` — If the package has a build script, this is set to the folder where the build script should place its output.
 See below for more information.
               (Only set during compilation.)